inbartam/MistyIslandDnD/Lore/DM Notes/Mordek Bright-horn 1.md

 He refused to kill anyone that wasn't necessary for the success of a job.

-This included children, the elderly, and a fish merchant called Nelly that always seemed fond of him.
+This included children, the elderly, and a fish merchant called [[Nelly|Nelly]] that always seemed fond of him.

 Every time his blade would sink into the heart of a victim, Mordek would think of his mother.